 And then when Shockwave gets involved, things get worse.
 The biggest one in the series is Lockdown.
 Unlike the other Decepticons, he has no comedic traits, is only interested in getting paid and getting trophies from his victims, and is often regarded as the most evil Transformer in this series.
 Infact, his debut episode Thrill Of The Hunt, establishes that the series is not as immature as the art style makes it out to be.
 Lockdown's actions also led to the dark and troubled pasts of both Ratchet and Prowl.
 Any time he shows up, the episode gets much darker.
 Making things worse is the suggestion that he may not even be a Decepticon; his backstory, altmode, and blank rubsign obscuring his faction brand all seem to suggest he started as an Autobot.

 Prometheus Black/Meltdown can be considered one for the human supervillains of Animated; the other villains, like Angry Archer, Professor Princess, and the Headmaster are all very comical and very much played for laughs.
 Whenever Meltdown shows up, however, he's much less funny (though not entirely so), played as a legitimate threat to the Autobots and also engages in some pretty horrific genetic experimentation, turning unwilling subjects into horrible monsters.

 Here's one for the Transformers franchise as a whole: Anytime Unicron shows up, things are going to get serious very quickly.
-This is especially noticable in his very first appearence, which opens up with him destroying an entire planet full of life, helping setting up the tone for the first of the movie.
+This is especially noticeable in his very first appearance, which opens up with him destroying an entire planet full of life, helping setting up the tone for the first of the movie.
 He only get's worse from there on out.